shumwaymark/sentinelcam/README.rst

 Outputs from **sentinel** task results can be applied in multiple ways.

 - Final storage of results from event analysis as supplemental to the original tracking data is in design.
-Leaning heavily towards the use of HDF5 as the vehcile for that.
-This will also likely expand on the **datapump** as a two-way data transfer device.
+Leaning heavily towards the use of HDF5 as the vehicle for that.
+This will also likely expand **datapump** functionality into a two-way data transfer device.

-- Multiple methods for addressomg event publication needs out to the larger world will also be important.
+- Multiple methods for addressing event publication needs out to the larger world will also be important.

   - `MQTT` for use in applications such as Node-RED
   - `Twilio` for SMS messaging